gophercoders/website/content/install/testing-the-install.md

 Once the file is saved you need to quit your text editor.
 Use the `file` menu and select the `Quit` or `Exit` option.
 {{% panelInfoTitle title="Note"%}}
 Once you have quit your text editor you can check if the file has been saved in the correct place and had the correct name check the directory contents with the terminal.

 On Linux, MacOS X or on a Raspberry Pi you need to type
 {{< hilight lang="sh" style="neon" lineNumbers="n" >}}
-ls
+ls $GOPATH/src/helloworld/
 {{< /hilight >}}
 On Windows you need to type
 {{< hilight lang="sh" style="neon" lineNumbers="n" >}}
-dir
+dir %GOPATH%\src\helloworld
 {{< /hilight >}}
 If you see a file called `helloworld.go` in the output of either of these commands then everything is ok.